Anna Paulson (economist)

-Anna Louise Paulson is an American economist who is Executive Vice President and Director of Research of the Federal Reserve Bank of Chicago.
+Anna Louise Paulson (born 1964/1965) is an American economist who is the 12th President of the Federal Reserve Bank of Philadelphia.
+She previously served as the Executive Vice President and Director of Research of the Federal Reserve Bank of Chicago.

 She is a member of the American Economic Association’s Committee on the Status of Women in the Economics Profession and a past board member of the Western Economic Association International.

 Her research focuses on how households and firms cope with risk and incomplete financial markets, and how their financial decision-making is influenced by economic events.